Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Background

 \section{Background}

-\paragraph{Federated Learning with FedAvg} In classical Federated Learning, a set of $n_c$ clients collaboratively trains a global model $w \in \mathbb{R}^d$ under the coordination of a central server, without sharing their raw data.
+\paragraph{Federated Learning with FedAvg} We base our protocol on FedAvg~\cite{MMRHA17} as, in the context of heterogeneous data, it is the most efficient building block to create a privacy preserving Federated Learning (FL) mechanism \cite{LNV2024,QWH2024}.
+FedAvg works by letting a set of $n_c$ clients collaboratively train a global model $w \in \mathbb{R}^d$ under the coordination of a central server, without sharing their raw data.
 Each client $c_i$ holds a private dataset of size $m_i$ and defines a local objective function $f_i:\mathbb{R}^d \rightarrow \mathbb{R}$.
 The global learning task is to minimize the aggregated objective:

 FL proceeds in communication rounds.
 At each round $\tau$, the server selects a subset $\mathcal{C}^{\tau}$ of $k \le n_c$ clients and sends them the current global model~$w^{\tau}$.
 Each selected client $c_i$ performs $E$ local epochs of stochastic gradient descent (SGD) on its private data.
 During SGD, the client processes its dataset in mini-batches of size $B$, where $B$ denotes the number of samples used to compute one stochastic gradient estimate.